The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Conclusions

-In conclusion, the hidden role of anisotropies introduced by pre-initial conditions is non-negligible.
+{ Our main conclusion is that} the role of anisotropies introduced by pre-ICs is non-negligible.
 They represent a subtle but significant source of systematic error that can impact the fidelity of cosmological simulations.
 The ADPD provides a novel and robust method for identifying, characterizing, and ultimately mitigating these artifacts, paving the way for more accurate modeling of large-scale structure formation.

 { As a final remark, we note that the ADPD is a versatile tool that can be applied to a variety of problems in cosmology and astrophysics.
 Its applications range from probing anisotropic features in the large-scale distribution of galaxies to identifying bar-like structures in individual galaxies, among other contexts. }